SAP PI/PO Tutorial

 Integration Builder

-It is a tool-set which contains a set of tools for accessing and editing integration objects
+It is a tool-set that contains a set of tools for accessing and editing integration objects across both design and configuration views.

 Integration Repository

-To develop, design and maintain data types, message structures, mappings, interfaces, integration processes and integration scenarios independently of system landscape, integration repository is used.
+To develop, design, and maintain data types, message structures, mappings, interfaces, integration processes, and integration scenarios independently of the system landscape, the integration repository is used.

 Integration Server

-It is a central processing engine of the PI.
-All messages are processed using this server.
+It is the central processing engine of PI.
+All messages are processed using this server, and it coordinates routing, mapping, and adapter invocation.

 Central Monitoring